(Rough Draft still)

-Land was granted by the Council of New England and David Thompson, friend of Fernando Gorges, who built a house in the spring of 1623 at a place known by the Natives as Panaway, also “Little Harbor,” “Great Island.”
-It was later changed to Odiorne Point named after John Odiorne.
+After “The Province of Maine” was granted by the Council of New England in 1622, David Thompson and crew, friends of Fernando Gorges and members of the Laconia company, were the first to be sent.
+In the spring of 1623, he built a house at a place known by the natives as Panaway, later called Little Harbor, and Great Island.
+This area was later changed to Odiorne Point named after John Odiorne.

 Further reading can be found here: